weltliteratur/vossanto/difficult_cases.md

 - How the quiet kingdom of Jordan could produce a man who has become known as the Sheik of the Slaughterers is a question at the heart of contemporary jihad.

+- False positive errors included sentences like “But should I be the Pierre Cardin of today. . . ?”
+(NYT 2002/08/18/1416592) where fashion designer Pierre Cardin compares his current self (‘today’) with a younger version of himself → Reviewer argumentiert, dass es eine VA sein könnte ("as we have a source (famous NE) and a modifier (contemporary times) and a target that is different from the source (from a philosophical point of view, a person might not be considered the same as they were 30 years ago)"

+# What to annotate?

+- As far as selling sneakers is concerned, Cleveland guard |LeBRON JAMES| is the *new* **MICHAEL JORDAN**. → shouldn't we also annotate "Cleveland guard" as target?